Spectral Invariants in Lagrangian Floer homology of open subset: Introduction

 Floer homology for the open set $U$ is defined to be a direct limit of Floer homologies of approximations.
-In order to have the latter well defined, one needs to consider a Hamiltonian $H:T^*M\times [0,1]\to\mathbb R$ such that and, for a fixed $H$, an open set $U$ such that
+In order to have the latter well defined, one needs to choose a compactly supported Hamiltonian $H:T^*M\times [0,1]\to\mathbb R$ such that and

-which can be obtained by generic choice of $U$.
+Both of the above conditions can be obtained by generic choice of $H$.
 Floer homology for the pair $(O_M,\Upsilon_\varepsilon)$ is now defined in a standard way, the set of the generators $CF(O_M,\Upsilon_\varepsilon:H)$ consists of the Hamiltonian paths which are critical points of the {\it effective action functional:}